-- 1) Remove the two separate Furniture Kit and Vent-Sure vent system boxes, if ordered, from the top of the kiln carton. - 2) If you ordered a Vent-Sure vent system you will find the following items inside the cardboard box: - a) flexible ductwork - b) bypass collection box - c) galvanized 90 degree elbow - d) vent motor with mounting bracket and duct attached for venting through a wall. - 3) If you ordered the standard Furniture/Accessory kit you will find the following:
+1) Remove the two separate Furniture Kit and Vent-Sure vent system boxes, if ordered, from the top of the kiln carton.
+In some cases these may be packed in separate boxes inside the main carton.

-For an e18S:
+2) If you ordered a Vent-Sure vent system you will find the following items inside the cardboard box:

-- a) One 15-1/2" full round shelf
+- a) Flexible ductwork

-- b) four 15-1/2' half shelves
+- b) Bypass collection box

-- c) six each 1/2", 1", 2", 4", 6" and 8" square posts

-- d) a pair of temperature resistant gloves

-e18S-3:
+- c) Galvanized 90 degree elbow

+- d) Vent motor with mounting bracket and duct attached for venting through a wall.

+- e) Multi-mount bracket

+3) If you ordered the standard Furniture/Accessory kit you will find the following:

+e14S-3:

-- a) One 15" full round shelf
+- a) Three 12" full round shelves

-- b) four 15" half shelves

-- c) six each 1/2", 1", 2", 4", 6" and 8" square posts
+- b) Four each 1/2", 1", 2", 4", and 6" square posts

-- d) a pair of temperature resistant gloves
+- c) A pair of temperature resistant gloves